atlarge-research/opendc/README.md

 docker-compose up
 ```

 Wait a few seconds and open `http://localhost:8081` in your browser to use OpenDC.
+We recommend Google Chrome for the best development experience.